zircleUI/docs/docs/api/z-spot.md

 ## Description
 <img :src="$withBase('/z-spot.png')" style="clear: right; margin-top: 20px; float:right" width="250px"/>

 By default this component allows to zoom-in to a new view.
 In other words is a zoomable component to go to another view.
-Inside a `z-spot` you can nest other [z-spot](#z-spot).
-Currently, `z-list` is not available for `z-spot`
+Inside a `z-spot` you can nest other `z-spot`.
+Currently, [z-list](/api/z-list.html) is not available for `z-spot`

 ### Zoom-in to a new view
 By default, `z-spot` is made to perform a zoom transition to another view.
 You need to use the property `to-view` indicating the name of the view you want to go.
 Also, is it possible to pass params that work with or without vue-router.